WilliamArnberg/Portfolio/content/articles/ecs_article.md

 Adding and removing components are O(1), is less complicated and faster than the archetype way.

 ##### Archetypes
 Components are stored in packed tables of contiguous memory blocks where entities and component ids act as row and column identifiers.

-The archetypal pattern seemed intriguing and was at the time easier for me to understand and comprehend, I felt it was easier to reason about.
+The archetypal pattern seemed intriguing and reading the blog posts of Sander Mertens inspired me too begin building my own.

 When desiging the ECS I was deadset on keeping the user interface as simple as possible my mantra was "Every programmer on my team need to love using this tool".
 The core design pillars I employed were:
 - simplicity
 - safety
 - speed

-Early on in the development developers on my team had a strong wish to be able to store Non-POD datatypes such as strings, vectors and functors.

 ## Core Concepts
 A lot of the code have been stripped for display purposes, if you want the full project with more examples please visit my  [Git](https://github.com/WilliamArnberg/World).